Division Of Assets, Debts & Property In Florida Divorces

 When a marriage ends, the assets and debts of one household must be divided into two.
 This process can be emotional for many couples, and the guidance of an experienced lawyer is often necessary to make sure that a client’s interests are protected.
 At the law firm of Ami L. DiLorenzo, P.A., we help our clients throughout central Florida set their emotions aside so that they can make smart decisions about their futures.
 We act forcefully to ensure that our clients achieve the best possible results.

 Under Florida law, any assets and debts acquired during a marriage are presumed marital and are divided 50/50.
-However, this property division can involve many factors, such as excessive credit card debt, student loan debt, or the existence of a family-owned business.
+However, this property division can involve many factors, such as excessive credit card debt, student loan debt or the existence of a family-owned business.
 It may also be affected by other aspects of a divorce, such as an alimony award or the parenting time both parents spend with the children.
 An experienced lawyer is often needed to make sure things run smoothly.
-To talk with an Ocala divorce attorney about your situation, contact us.
+To talk with an Ocala divorce attorney about your situation, contact us online.

 Our founding attorney, Ami L. DiLorenzo, is an experienced litigator who has the capacity to handle a broad spectrum of complex assets.
 When the following classes of assets are involved in a property division controversy, we often work with forensic accountants and appraisers to resolve matters.